MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/microsoft-defender-atp/compare-commercial-gov.md

 ## Live response
-ADDED, BUT NOT SURE IF SUPPORTED.
+NOTE: ADDED, BUT NEED TO CHECK IF SUPPORTED.

 ## Microsoft Threat Experts
 Not supported

 ## Management and APIs
-NOT SURE WHAT IS SUPPORTED AND NOT.
+NOTE: NOT SURE WHAT IS SUPPORTED AND NOT.
+Keeping here for now.

 ## Product integrations